netdata/netdata/src/database/engine/README.md

 the part `METRICS x (TIERS - 1) x 4KiB` is an estimate for the max hot size of the main cache.
 Tier 0 pages are 4KiB, but tier 1 pages are 2 KiB and tier 2 pages are 384 bytes.
 So a single metric in 3 tiers uses 4096 + 2048 + 384 = 6528 bytes.
 The equation estimates 8192 per metric, which includes cache internal structures and leaves some spare.

 Then `x 2` is the worst case estimate for the dirty queue.
-If all collected metrics (hot) become available for saving at once, to avoid stopping data collection all their pages will become dirty and new hot pages will be created instantly.
+If all collected metrics (hot) become available for saving at once, to avoid stopping data collection, all their pages will become dirty and new hot pages will be created instantly.
 To save memory, when Netdata starts, DBENGINE allocates randomly smaller pages for metrics, to spread their completion evenly across time.

 The memory we saved with the above is used to improve the LRU cache.
 So, although we reserved 32MiB for the LRU, in bigger setups (Netdata Parents) the LRU grows a lot more, within the limits of the equation.

 In practice, the main cache sizes itself with `hot x 1.5` instead of `host x 2`.
-The reason is that 5% of main cache is reserved for expanding open cache, 5% for expanding extent cache and we need Room for the extensive buffers that are allocated in these setups.
-When the main cache exceeds `hot x 1.5` it enters a mode of critical evictions, and aggresively frees pages from the LRU to maintain a healthy memory footprint within its design limits.
+The reason is that 5% of the main cache is reserved for expanding open cache, 5% for expanding extent cache, and we need Room for the extensive buffers that are allocated in these setups.
+When the main cache exceeds `hot x 1.5` it enters a mode of critical evictions, and aggressively frees pages from the LRU to maintain a healthy memory footprint within its design limits.

 #### Open Cache